 At the trainee level, more than half of students and postdoctoral fellows were women.
-That dropped to
+Women composed

 46.77% of faculty hosts and 38.73% of the invited speakers (Fig. 1A).
 Of 27 lectureships over the five

 year period, 37.04% were awarded to women.
 The proportion of women as faculty hosts and speakers is